 The goal is to plan streets that encourage people to use healthy, greener transportation modes.

-The legislation, 2012-S 2131, 2012-H 7352, sponsored by Sen. Louis P. DiPalma and Rep. Peter Martin, requires the state to use “complete street” design features in all federal and state-funded road construction projects.
-The legislation was approved by the Senate last February.
+The legislation, 2012-S 2131, 2012-H 7352, sponsored by Sen. Louis P. DiPalma and Rep. Peter Martin, requires the state to use “complete street” design features in all federal and state-funded road construction projects. last February.

 “Cars shouldn’t be the only consideration when public roads are being built," said DiPalma.
 "The health and environmental benefits of walking, bicycling and other active modes of transportation are well known, and we should be building our roads in ways that are safe for those activities and encourage people to choose them.”